gabrielebaez/minimatic/README.md

    - Once created, an expression’s value is fixed.
    - This makes programs easier to reason about, parallelize, and test.

-4. Everything is integrated (built-in knowledge)
+4. Everything is extensible
-   - The vast python ecosystem is available as computable expressions.
+   - Minimatic is easily extensible through the definition of Symbols.
+   - A symbol is a simple class definition in python.

 ## A bit of syntax